Alaise

 Day My Heart Doubled

 Thursday October 22, 2009, Kris, my parents and I all woke up bright and early at 4:30am.
 Holy Crap, we're having a baby today!!
 The hospital bags were packed, but I hadn't gotten much sleep due to my cough that I have had for a week and a half.
 But I didn't really have a choice - I got out of bed, doubled checked the hospital bag yet again, ate two bowls of cereal - Honey Nut Cheerios and Frosted Mini Wheats.
 Got dressed in the only pants that fit me - my yoga pants, and a long sleeved t-shirt that could barely contain my belly any more.
-But I figured I just had to make it to the hospital, and we're good to go!
+But I figured I just had to make it to the hosp

 My vantage point